Breast Cancer Awareness Month

 Cancer Alliance volunteers will also be involved in awareness activity sessions at supermarkets and other community spaces.

-Super-size creening Snakes and Ladders
+Super-size screening Snakes and Ladders

 The Cancer Alliance has worked with Emily Lunn from Hull York Medical School (HYMS) to create a lifesize version of her fresh take on the classic Snakes and Ladders game.